reynholm-industries/FileUtils/README.md

 Multiple tools for working with files

 # Abandoned!
 This package is abandoned as you can see on packagist.
-I moved to python and I have no time for keeping this repo up to date with Laravel.
-Feel free to fork it and maintaining it yourself.
+I moved to python and I have no time to keep working on it.
+At least at this time.

 ##Examples: